janicicpredrag/gclc/README.md

 - `windows.zip` - Windows version with statically linked Qt libraries
 - `web.zip` - web version with all assets required

-Linux and Windows releases contain command line and GUI executables, as well as documentation, samples and packages for LaTeX support.
+The Linux and Windows releases contain the command line and GUI executables, as well as a documentation, samples, and packages for LaTeX support.

+The Linux version that uses dynamic linking is smaller in size, but requires dynamic Qt libraries to be available on the system.

 Executables also can be built from the available source code following the instructions provided below.